bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ### Past engagements

+* **Beer City Code 2024** - 8/3/2024 - "GPT Embeddings: Not Magic, Just Math" and "Amazing Algorithms for Solving Problems in Software"
 * **THATConference Wisconsin** - 7/31/2024 - "GPT Under the Covers"
 * **Cincy Deliver 2024** - 7/26/2024 - "Success with Microservices: The Critical 'Cs'"
 * **ConFoo Montreal 2024** - 2/21/2024 - 2/23/2024 - "GPT Embeddings - Not Magic, Just Math" & "Amazing Algorithms for Solving Problems in Software"